alexweininger/notes/software-engineering/testing.md

 Unit testing:
 - white box testing: clarity
 - allows QA team to focus less on code bugs and more on system level testing

+Component testing: short of a feature, but it is a feature from a technical level.
+- unit testing may be uses for testing components
+- http unit or XML unit